rhoannajo/bean-marketplace/README.md

 1. Database - Run MongoDb on default port

 2. Backend - Run RestServer.java @ final-project-bean/back_end/src/main/java/RestServer.java

+    If you get "Error opening socket" in the console, use your terminal to kill the process on port 1299 Example On MacOs:
+            1. in terminal enter "lsof -i tcp:1299"
+            2. Check the PID of procces then enter "kill -9 <PID>"
+            3. Now you can run the backend following step 2

 3. Frontend - follow instructions below